 In this example, the increment() function modifies the value of x by using its address, demonstrating how pointers allow functions to alter external variables.

-2. Returning pointers from functions

-Functions can also return pointers, typically pointing to dynamically allocated memory, which allows the caller to manage memory efficiently.
+Returning pointers from functions: Functions can also return pointers, typically pointing to dynamically allocated memory, which allows the caller to manage memory efficiently.
 Returning a pointer allows the function to give access to memory or data structures created inside the function.

 Example of returning a pointer from a function: